Canada's Next Top Model: Judges

 The judging panel consisted of fashion journalist Jeanne Beker, model Yasmin Warsame and new judge fashion photographer Mike Ruiz.
 Previous judges included Tricia Helfer (cycle 1; left the show to focus fully on her acting career), model and runway coach Stacey McKenzie, celebrity hair and make up stylist Paul Venoit and fashion photographer Paul Alexander.
 Usually, an additional guest judge sat in on the panel every week.

 Delay

 There was a two-year gap between the airing of the second cycle and the filming of the third cycle.
 This was because CHUM Limited, owners of Citytv as well as then-sister-station A-Channel, was sold to CTVglobemedia, parent company of CTV.
 Due to regulatory concerns, Citytv was sold to Rogers Media, thus delaying the third cycle until all business aspects were sorted out.
 CTVglobemedia kept the rights to the Top Model series in Canada.
 Production on the third cycle ended in March and the program first aired on May 26, 2009, on CTV and on May 31, 2009, on the newly renamed A. The series featured 11 girls from all across the country.

 Cycles

+Production

+The Canadian adaptation was announced in November 2005, when CHUM Television commissioned a Canadian adaptation of the UPN/The CW American reality TV series America's Next Top Model for its Canadian television network Citytv.
+The Canadian adpatation of the American franchise would be produced by Temple Street Productions (now Boat Rocker Studios) and Canadian indie studio Maple Street Productions in association with Top Model's owner CBS Paramount International Television.